 The City Council ultimately voted down Holden’s Tom Bradley measure.
 A follow up vote unanimously sent it back to committee for further review and more community input.
 Nate Holden retired a week later.
 And what happened to his proposal to rename Crenshaw Boulevard?

-“It died,” says Erin Aubrey Kaplan.
+“It died,” says Erin Aubry Kaplan.
 “This was Nate Holden’s idea anyway.
 No one was sitting around thinking about doing this.
 And once he was gone, there was no reason to continue with it.”

 In 2003, Kaplan wrote a fitting epitaph:

 “Neighborhood groups were satisfied, not least because at the heart of the matter are two very big issues for black people — cultural sovereignty and the power of identity.
 Questions of who gets to name us and why rattle us right down to the bones and reverberate through the ages, from slavery on through to the rap billboards routinely posted along Crenshaw that offer the recording industry’s latest takes on “real” black images, lest we forget what they are.”